maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 To recap, the whole migration was painless.
 The only data I migrated was MinIO.
 Note that I didn't have any SLA to comply with, but if I had planned a bit better I could have moved over with almost zero downtime.

-I would have made sure to keep the old and new MinIO instances replicated until the move was over.
-The only problem with the whole migration is the DNS change:
-I cannot precisely know how much time that will take: after the migration was over and the DNS entries propagated, if some people were hitting the old IP (e.g., old DNS entries), the old and new clusters would have become out-of-sync.
+In order to get a almost-zero-downtime, I would have made sure to keep the old and new MinIO instances replicated until the move was over.
+The only problem with the whole migration is the DNS change: I cannot precisely know how much time that will take: after the migration was over and the DNS entries propagated, if some people were hitting the old IP (e.g., old DNS entries), the old and new clusters would have become out-of-sync.
 To mitigate that, I could have chosen to "cut" the old cluster just to make sure that case never happens.